mlanza/solomode/docs/creators-guide.md

 * may include several files, and
 * may require components and printables not included in the base game.

-Reminding players in your rules to register their plays improves the odds this crucial detail won't be forgotten.
+Reminding players in your rules to "record plays over Derby" improves the odds this crucial detail won't be forgotten.
 A game cannot be played, after all, without reading its rules.
-As the [Players' Guide](./players-guide.md) describes the particulars of recording plays, linking to it saves you from offering a similiar explanation.

 While you can publish rules anytime, take care as to when and how as a premature release might cause your most enthusiastic fans to peter out before scoring begins.  **Remember only plays recorded during Derby are scored.**